eighty20results/e20r-sequences/README.txt

 = I found a bug in the plugin. =

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/eighty20results/pmpro-sequence/issues
+Or you can email support@eighty20results.zendesk.com

 == Changelog ==

+= 2.2 =
+* Fix: Complete load of select2 from CDN by removing local file(s).
+* Set version number and updated Readme files

+= 2.1.6 =
+* Fix: Sequence would not be updated if user specified a delay value of 0 for a post/page.
+* Fix: Paid Memberships Pro phpmailer action would sometimes trigger error for email messages not related to PMPro Sequence
+* Fix: Adding new post to new (unsaved) sequence caused silent error on initial "Update Sequence" click.
+* Fix: Properly initialize the user notice data structure.
+* Fix: Remove all sequences that no longer exist while loading the Drip Sequence Settings metabox.
+* Fix: Return error message asking user to report this to the admin (filtered) if a shortcode uses a sequence ID that no longer exists.
+* Fix: Remove all sequences that no longer exist while loading the Drip Sequence Settings metabox.
+* Fix: Metabox - handle cases where a post/page/CPT doesn't belong to a sequence yet.
+* Fix: Variable init for widget instance
+* Fix: Load front-side javascript for widget that didn't need it.
+* Fix: Make sure we load the front-side javascript only if the sequence_links shortcode is used
+* Fix: Load admin scripts when editing PMPro Sequence post types only.
+* Fix: hasAccess() would incorrectly deny access in certain scenarios
+* Fix: Remove warning message during load of admin scripts due to un-inited variable(s)
+* Fix: Typo in variable
+* Fix: Didn't always load the user javascript when needed
+* Fix: Didn't always load stylesheets in backend
+* Fix: Removed local select2.css file
+* Fix: Get rid of unneeded whitespace in .css file
+* Enh: Add 'pmpro-sequence-not-found-msg' filter for short-code error message.
+* Enh: Infrastructure for setting/getting a default slug (future option / settings page

 = 2.1.5 =
 * Fix: Would sometimes fail to load default settings for new sequences